 Provide proof of proficiency in English (if applicable); accepted examinations and required minimum scores for graduate studies are listed on the English Language Proficiency page

 Students are required to successfully complete any six courses from the BE series for the Graduate Diploma in Business and Entrepreneurship.
-Courses within the program will usually be offered in a combination of both face-to-face and online multimedia environments to facilitate completion on a part-time basis.
+Courses within the program are delivered on-campus and may be offered in a combination with both face-to-face and online modalities to facilitate completion on a part-time basis.

 Note: The GDip cannot be completed concurrently with any full-time graduate program.

 Please see the Graduate Studies Academic Calendar for program details.